 To obtain additional information and insights on corporate governance topics please visit our Global Center for Corporate Governance website.

-There are actions boards can take now—and questions they can ask—to give themselves comfort that the organization is prepared to manage a crisis.
+There are actions boards can take now—and questions they can ask—to give themselves comfort that the organisation is prepared to manage a crisis.
 When the stakes are high and scrutiny is intense, the board has a unique role.
 Stepping in may be uncomfortable, but stepping aside is not an option.

 On the board’s agenda | September 2019